shauryanegi/claricredit-ai/README.md

 ### 1. The Reasoning Brain (ReAct Agent)
 Powered by **Llama-3.1-8B** (fine-tuned) or **GPT-4o**, the agent uses a **Reasoning + Acting (ReAct)** loop.
 It doesn't just retrieve; it decides *how* to retrieve, whether to search the web for industry benchmarks, or query internal financial databases.

-### 2. Hybrid Retrieval Engine
+### 2. Hybrid Retrieval Engine (Dense + Sparse)
-Combines the best of two worlds:
+Combines the best of two worlds to handle both semantic concepts and exact figures:
-*   **Dense Retrieval**: Deep semantic understanding via **BGE-Base-v1.5** embeddings stored in **Chroma/Milvus**.
+*   **Dense Retrieval**: Deep semantic understanding via **BGE-Base-v1.5** embeddings.
-*   **Sparse Retrieval**: Exact keyword matching via **BM25** to catch specific financial entities and amounts.
+*   **Sparse Retrieval**: Exact keyword matching via **BM25** to catch specific financial amounts and entity names.
-*   **RRF Fusion**: Results are merged using Reciprocal Rank Fusion for optimal coverage.
+*   **RRF Fusion**: Results are merged using Reciprocal Rank Fusion, ensuring that "hidden" relevant documents rank higher.

-### 3. Precision Re-ranking
+### 3. Precision Re-ranking (Cross-Encoder)
-Top-K candidates are passed through a **Cross-Encoder Re-ranker**.
-This stage eliminates noise and ensures the LLM receives only the most contextually relevant chunks, significantly reducing hallucinations.
+Top-K candidates (usually 100) are passed through a **Cross-Encoder Re-ranker**.
+This stage eliminates noise by analyzing the query and document *together*, ensuring the LLM receives only the most contextually relevant chunks.

 ### 4. MCP Integration (Model Context Protocol)
-Standardizes the interface between the Agent and external tools (Salesforce, Bloomberg, Internal DBs), decoupling orchestration logic from data silos and reducing boilerplate by 60%.
+Standardizes the interface between the Agent and external tools (Salesforce, Bloomberg, Internal DBs).
+This decouples orchestration logic from data silos, allowing for plug-and-play tool integration and a 60% reduction in custom integration boilerplate.

 ---